-What are the top things to do in Bukit Mertajam?
+Top things to do in Bukit Mertajam

 Originally inhabited by Chinese migrants working in the area's spice and sugar industries, the Old Town district of Bukit Mertajam is now a mecca of traditional Chinese cuisine and local Malaysian fare.
 Hakka noodles and rojak salad are among the many specialty dishes here.
 The area also has several historically significant landmarks dating from the early 20th century, including the now vine-covered family home of Penang’s first chief minister and the historic stone-built Cheok Sah Cinema building.
 You’ll also find heritage shops selling handmade goods like traditional clayware.

 In this nature reserve on the edge of town, you’ll find waterfalls, towering Mengkundor trees, and ancient temples hidden amongst the dense jungle.
 You can hike and cycle through the expansive trail systems that wind their way through the park.
 Several creeks and natural pools provide opportunities to cool off after an afternoon of exploring.